isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 $$

 This is the syntax we will emulate in Agda, although doing so is a little finicky and will require much thought.
-To pique your interested, after this section is complete we will be able to structure the above proof in Agda as:
+To pique your interest, after this section is complete we will be able to structure the above proof in Agda as: